Skip to main content

 Reserve some growth blocks for decisions, not execution.
 Run a short process: choose one decision, write your assumptions in plain language, draft one next action to test them, and park follow-ups for the next growth block.

 Use this guardrail to protect delivery commitments: if a client deliverable is unclear, at risk, or waiting on your review, handle that first and limit Growth to planning or review.
-If you want a hard rule for when Growth can run, use a placeholder like "Add current threshold after verification" and set it from your real workload.
+Any hard rule for when Growth can run should be verified from your source records before use.
 Related: The Best Personal Productivity Systems for Freelancers (GTD).

 What matters now is ownership.
 If you use the method well, you are not just setting timers.
 You are deciding what gets protected in your business, and in what order.